jpthiele/dealii-Wiki/Windows.md

     * In the `Solution Explorer` right-click on the project and select `Properties`
     * Go to the `Debugging` page and set `Program` to `/mnt/c/Users/<user>/Documents/workspace/step-6/step-6` and set `Working Directory` to `/mnt/c/Users/<user>/Documents/workspace/step-6/`
     * Go to the `Remote Build` page and set `Build Command Line` to `cd /mnt/c/Users/<user>/Documents/workspace/step-6/; cmake .; make`.
-    * Go to `General` and set `Remote Build Root Directory` to `/mnt/c/Users/<user>/Documents/workspace` and `Remote Build Project Directory` to `/mnt/c/Users/<user>/Documents/workspace/step-6/`
-    * Warning!
-Windows is very accepting of paths that include space characters, but you will run into errors at this step if you use a path with a space character.
-At this time, escape characters in the above steps will not work.
-Thus, you must find the short path name for your file location.
-I recommend using [these](https://superuser.com/a/728792) steps to find the short path name.

 7. Run the executable via `Debug` -> `Start Debugging` (or press `F5`) and celebrate!